nus-cs3281/2022/students/chan-j-d/knowledge.md

 - Javascript uses `(args...) => output` to write lambda functions as opposed to `(args...) -> output` for Java.
 - Javascript has something known as object destructuring where we can extract the properties of an object.
   - Given something like `author = {name: JD, repo: RepoSense}`, then doing `const {name, repo} = author` would allow us to access the `name` and `repo` as local variables.

+Interacting with objects on a webpage:
+- Each click on an interactive component on the webpage fires off a `clickEvent`.
+  - In Vue, we can tag listener methods to a specific event a component might encounter.
+  - The event itself also contains details about the circumstances in which it was triggered such as other buttons that were pressed while the `clickEvent` was created.
+  - The default behaviour for clicking on an anchor link object is to open the hyperlink reference.
+This can be prevented with a listener that does `event.preventDefault()`.

+## HTML
+- `href` attribute of an anchor object provides the hyperlink reference to whichever URL page the anchor object is supposed to open.
+  - Notably, if `href` is not set and left as `undefined`, then a link will not be opened even if `target` is set.
+- In conjunction with the `href` property, there is the `target` property which designates where the hyperlink will be opened.
+  - Most commonly used in RepoSense is `target="_blank"` which means to open a new window or tab.
+  - There are other alternatives such as `_self` for opening in the same frame, `_parent` and `_top`.

 ## Others
 ### "file" URI Scheme